ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 TF_CUDNN_USE_AUTOTUNE=0 CUDA_VISIBLE_DEVICES=0 python3 ../../../train.py
 ```
 ## 7. Evaluate your network:
-Not strictly necessary, but if you'd like to evaluate the performance of your newly trained network, run:
+Not strictly necessary, but if you'd like to evaluate the performance of your newly trained network, do the following:
+ - edit `myconfig.py` to match the network that you want to evaluate
+ - run this code:
 ```
 cd /home/alex/Programs/DeepLabCut_new/DeepLabCut/Evaluation-Tools
 CUDA_VISIBLE_DEVICES=0 python3 Step1_EvaluateModelonDataset.py #to evaluate your model [needs TensorFlow]
 python3 Step2_AnalysisofResults.py  #to compute test & train errors for your trained model
 ```

 # Analyzing videos
 see [Running an existing network](https://github.com/ckakiti/Novelty_analysis_KA/blob/master/Docs/Using_DLC_in_UchidaLab_Korleki.md)